podtato-head/podtato-head/README.md

 ![podtatohead](/images/podtatoHead.png)

-This project is it's very early stages, so please - be kind.
+This project is in it's very early stages, so please - be kind.

 ## What you are getting